cylonix/ipdrawer/README.md

-# :warning: As of March 2023, In our environment, ipdrawer is no longer in production, so we made this repository public arvhice. :warning:

 # IPDrawer

 ## What is IPDrawer?

 IPDrawer is IP Address Management (IPAM) application and the code is written in Golang.

 ## Features

-* IPDrawer can assigne IP from the predefined IP pools.
+* Assign IP from the predefined IP pools.
-* IPDrawer has gRPC and REST API interfaces.
+* Support gRPC and REST API interfaces.
+* Support assigning the same IP for the same UUID.
+* Support multi-tenancy with namespace.
+* Support assigning the specified IP address if available.

 ## API Docs

 * [REST API Reference](/pkg/server/apiclient/README.md)
 * `./ipdrawer start --redis-host localhost` and access to `http://localhost:25577/swagger-ui`